Skip to Content Facebook Feature Image

 A few hundred meters to the west of Charara’s building later in the day, motorists swerved and crossed paths, as they tried to evacuate Tallet al-Khayyat, one of the highest points in Beirut and home to some of the city’s classiest apartment buildings.
 One building crumbled to dust in seconds after being struck by an Israeli bomb; a resident described hearing the building’s stones grind before it collapsed.

-By nightfall, people were still assessing the losses and damages – and trying to figure out where was safe.
+By nightfall, people were still assessing the losses – and trying to figure out where was safe.
 Some families spent the night sleeping in different rooms, figuring if overnight strikes hit, some would survive.

 Rescue efforts went on through the night.